DanAndreeaMaria/Personal-Portfolio/README.md

 * an 'About me' section
 * my work experience
 * some of my projects
-- contact form
+* contact form
-- location
+* location
+The page is fully responsive at resizing.